juagr8-afk/particle_classification_ml/README.md

 ## Preprocessing

-1. Load all `.pkl` files and concatenate into a single DataFrame
+1. Load all `.csv` files and concatenate into a single DataFrame
 2. Remove rows with `NaN` in `M`
 3. Create binary target `Z_class` (1 = Z, 0 = Non-Z)
 4. Impute NaNs in numeric features using the **mean**